barterjke/raylib_arkanoid/README.md

 You don't have to install `raylib`, it's fetched automatically from git
 ### How to run:
-I included `arkanoid.exe` to the repo, so you can manually run it if you are Windows user
+I included `raylib_vs.exe` and `raylib_mingw.exe` (which is, for whatever reason, should be run from terminal only) to the repo for Windows users.

 ### Guidelines and requirements:
 1. You will have 48h to complete the test